 The Phase III (2013-2015) builds on this analysis and will further advice on options to address policy barriers to sector competitiveness.
 This Phase will also transfer OECD know-how and methodologies to Ukrainian policy makers and government representatives in order to support the effective implementation of the recommendations and to put in place a sustainable policy reform mechanism in Ukraine for private sector competitiveness.
 The project’s Phase III is co-financed by the European Union and the Government of Sweden.

-Interpretation into Ukrainian will be provided.
+Interpretation into Ukrainian was provided.